jacksonloper/bettervoting/docs/help/paper_ballots.md

 **Single-winner STAR Voting: Score - Then - Automatic - Runoff**

-* Give your favorite(s) five stars.
-Give your last choice(s) zero stars.
-Show preference order and level of support.
-Equal scores indicate no preference.
-Those left blank receive zero stars.
+* Give your favorite candidate(s) five stars.
+Give your last choice(s) zero or leave blank.
+Score other candidates as desired.
+Equal scores indicate equal support.
 * The two highest scoring candidates are finalists.
-The finalist preferred by the majority wins.
+Your full vote goes to the finalist you prefer.
+The finalist with the most votes wins.

 **Bloc STAR Voting: Score - Then - Automatic - Runoffs.**

 Bloc STAR Voting elects majority preferred winners for multi-winner elections.

-* This election will elect X candidates.
-Give your favorite(s) five stars.
-Give your last choice(s) zero stars.
-Show preference order and level of support.
-Equal scores indicate no preference.
-Those left blank receive zero stars.
+* This election will elect X winners.
+Give your favorite five stars.
+Give your last choice zero or leave blank.
+Equal scores are allowed.
+Score other candidates as desired.
-* The two highest scoring candidates are finalists and your vote goes to the the finalist you prefer.
-The finalist preferred by the most voters wins.
-This process continues until all seats are filled.
+* The two highest scoring candidates are finalists.
+Your full vote goes to the finalist you prefer.
+The candidate with the most votes is elected.
+This process repeats with remaining candidates until all seats are filled.

 **Proportional STAR Voting: Score - Then - Automatic - Runoffs.**

 Propositional STAR ensures that 1/x of voters can win 1 out of the X seats available.

-* This election will elect X candidates.
-Give your favorite(s) five stars.
-Give your last choice(s) zero stars.
-Show preference order and level of support.
-Equal scores indicate no preference.
-Those left blank receive zero stars.
+* This election will elect 3 winners.
+Give your favorite five stars.
+Give your last choice zero or leave blank.
+Score other candidates as desired.
+Equal scores indicate equal support.
-* Winners in Proportional STAR Voting are selected in rounds.
-Each round elects the candidate with the highest total score and then designates that candidate's strongest supporters as represented.
-Subsequent rounds include all voters who are not yet represented.
+* Winners in Proportional STAR are elected in rounds.
+Each round elects the candidate with the highest total score, then designates that candidate’s strongest supporters as represented.
+Subsequent rounds include all voters who are not yet fully represented.

 Make sure that your ballots cannot be forged and that you have a system in place (such as including a voter ID, QR code, or barcode on each ballot) to confirm that each ballot corresponds to a specific voter.